Pat-Lafon/Cobb_Artifact/README.md

 Note that this project uses the following Z3 version and was run on an 2020 M1 13-inch MacBook Pro with 8 GB of memory.
-Getting as close to this setup as possible, such as using this exact version of Z3, is crucial to reliable producing these results.
-SMT solvers are known to be [unstable](<https://www.contrib.andrew.cmu.edu/~bparno/papers/mariposa.pdf>) along multiple dimensions and small differences can cause the solver to run for a different amount of time or return an inconclusive result, which may alter the result of the synthesis procedure.
+Getting as close to this setup as possible, such as using this exact version of Z3, is crucial to reliably producing these results.
+SMT solvers are known to be [unstable](<https://www.contrib.andrew.cmu.edu/~bparno/papers/mariposa.pdf>) along multiple dimensions, and small differences can cause the solver to run for a different amount of time or return an inconclusive result, which may alter the result of the synthesis procedure.